SurveyBods.com offer you a chance to influence brands and earn cash and prizes.

 The SurveyBod app is rated 3.2 stars out of a possible 5 with nearly as many negative reviews as positive ones.
 I know every app has some complaints, but this is a lot.

-Reading through member’s SurveyBod reviews, there’s one main issues that stick out…
+Reading through member’s SurveyBod reviews, there’s one issue that keeps coming up again and again…

 Read any reviews of not just of SurveyBod but pretty much any online survey website out there and you’ll read the same old story – there’s not enough surveys and the number is going down.